Lincoln Township, Russell County, Kansas: Education

-Lincoln Township lies within unified school district 407, Russell County Schools.
+Lincoln Township lies within Russell County USD 407.

 Transportation

 U.S. Route 281 runs north–south through the township, connecting to a network of mostly unpaved county roads laid out in a rough grid pattern across the township.
 Milberger Road, a paved county road, zigzags west and south from its junction with U.S. 281 in the north of the township, running north–south through Milberger before turning west along the county line and exiting the township.
 Michaelis Road runs east–west through Milberger and is paved east of its intersection with U.S. 281.